Security Awareness Training: Your Team as the First Line of Defense

 Our approach is based on a simple yet highly effective methodology that permanently changes employee behavior and minimizes human risk.

-Build – Awareness and Good Habits
+Build – awareness and good habits

 Training modules in the form of videos, quizzes, and short scenarios.
 We build a natural instinct for caution in employees.

-Test – Behaviours in Practice
+Test – behaviors in practice

 Phishing simulations testing how employees respond in real situations.

-Secure – Organization and Compliance
+Secure – organization and compliance

 Training Description